jeffmerkey/php-pdf417/README.md

 datastream returned from a 2D barcode scanner.
 Position the cursor over the web browser field your PHP program will use to process the datastream then scan the driver's license or id card with the 2D scanner.
-This code only works with 2D or 3D scanners and does not work with a 1D barcode reader as PDF417 is only supported by 2D and 3D barcode scanners.
+PDF417 is only supported by
+2D and 3D barcode scanners.

 ```sh